unstoppabledomains/docs/src/domain-registry-essentials/cns-smart-contracts.md

 ### SignatureController

-SignatureController allows any account to submit management transactions on behalf of a token owner, if an owner provides a signature for such a call.
+SignatureController allows any account to submit management transactions on behalf of a token owner if an owner provides a signature for such a call.

 | Network | Contract address |
 | :--- | :--- |